Ontario Superior Court of Justice

-- Not less than four days before the motion, the moving party’s Notice of Motion, Affidavit, Financial Statement and updated Table of Contents for the Continuing Record must be served upon the other party.
-They must also file an Affidavit of Service at this time, confirming these documents have been served on the other party, and file all of these documents with the Court at least two days before the motion.
+- Not less than six days before the motion, the moving party’s Notice of Motion, Affidavit, Financial Statement and updated Table of Contents for the Continuing Record must be served upon the other party.
+They must also file an Affidavit of Service at this time, confirming these documents have been served on the other party, and file all of these documents with the Court at least four days before the motion.

 - If they are required by Practice Direction in your region, each party must also serve their Factum/Summary of Argument no later than four days before the motion.

 - If the responding materials are served more than four days prior to the motion, the moving party may serve and file a reply affidavit, to respond only to any new issues raised by the responding party, no later than 2pm three days before the motion.